jazzband/sorl-thumbnail/README.rst

 ===============
 Unfortunately I no longer work with Django so my motivation to keep developing for sorl-thumbnail is very low.
-If you are interested in taking over this project please send an email to mikko@aino.se explaing why you the perfect fit for owning this project.
+If you are interested in taking over this project please send an email to mikko@aino.se explaing why you are the perfect fit for owning this project.

 sorl-thumbnail
 ==============